Discover Andalusia : On the road to the white villages

 The northern route, archaeological sites, dolmens and watchtowers

-To regain your strength, stop off at one of the many terraces with a view to sample the local specialities: toast with manteca colorá (paprika lard) or manteca con zurrapa (a type of rillettes).
+To regain your strength, stop off at one of the many terraces with a view to sample the local specialities: tartines with manteca colorá (paprika lard) or manteca con zurrapa (a kind of rillettes).
 Ceramics and pottery can be purchased in the village center.
 And water sports enthusiasts can take to the waters of Lake Molinera.

 The southern route, in the heart of the Natural Park of Grazalema

 To get from Arcos to the two jewels of the pueblos blancos, Grazalema and Zahara de la Sierra, the route takes in the direction of El Bosque, but makes a short detour to Prado del Rey, birthplace of the sweet wines of Parajate that have been making a name for themselves since the 19th century.
 The village is also renowned for its leather goods and wooden furniture.
 And 4 km away are the remains of the Roman town of Iptuci.
 The tour continues to El Bosque, one of the best-known of the pueblos blancos, for its trout fishing grounds and privileged location in the Sierra de Grazalema.
 To familiarize yourself with the flora and fauna of this sierra, visit the nature park's visitor center and the botanical garden, home to aromatic plants and, above all, the Pinsapo, the emblematic pine of the nature park.
-In the village, the walk also includes a visit to the Molino de Abajo Ecomuseum, and hikers can make their way to Benamahoma, the next stop, by following the course of the Majaceite River along a 5 km path through a forest of poplars, ash and elms.
+In the village, the walk also includes a visit to the Molino de Abajo Ecomuseum, and hikers can reach Benamahoma, the next stop, by following the course of the Majaceite River along a 5 km path through a forest of poplars, ashes and elms.
 The village is famous for its Moorish and Christian festivals, which take place at the beginning of August, and the "El Nacimiento" spring, which flows into the Majaceite River and has given rise to numerous fish farms.
 Heading south, we arrive in Ubrique, a village world-famous for its leather crafts.
-A visit to the museum dedicated to this craft, housed in the 7th-century Capuchinos convent, will help you learn more about it.
-You can extend your stroll through the village by discovering its Nasrid-style quarter and following its paseo of miradors (7 in all) with superb views of the surrounding area.
+You can learn more about this craft by visiting the museum dedicated to it, housed in the 7th-century Capuchinos convent.
+You can extend your stroll through the village by discovering its Nasrid-style quarter and following its "paseo de miradors" (7 in all) with superb views of the surrounding area.
 Hiking enthusiasts can even reach Benaocaz (to the northeast) by following an ancient Roman road.
 Villaluenga del Rosario has the distinction of being the highest village in the whole province of Cadiz.
 An ideal place for caving, horseback riding and cycling.
 Not to mention its latest attraction, the quesos payoyos (made from goat's or sheep's milk, or both), which attract a large number of shoppers every weekend.

 Zahara de la Sierra.
 This splendid little village, founded in the 7th century by the Arabs, brings the route to a close.
 Also located in the Grazalema Park and classified as a national monument, it overlooks the exceptional site of the Zaharareservoir, considered one of the most beautiful in Andalusia.
 From its vantage point, you can enjoy impressive views of the surrounding area.
 Strolling through the narrow streets, you'll discover the ruins of its Nasrid castle and the ramparts built by the Romans and Arabs.
 On leaving the village, stop off at the Manzanillo mill to sample the local oil.
 Horse-riding excursions are organized from the village, and the more athletic will enjoy the ruta de la Garganta Verde (Green Gorge route), a four-hour circuit of moderate difficulty, but amply rewarded by the beauty of the scenery traversed.